medinaserna/Capstone-arduinoSebas/README.md

 # Capstone-arduinoSebas
- The main purpose of this code is to test the left and right arms of the InMoov Robot, as a part of the Capstone project Hanoi Droid - ECET.
+The purpose of the left and right code inside left and right respectively folders is to test the left and right arms of the InMoov Robot, as a part of the Capstone project Hanoi Droid - ECET.
  The left arm is controlled by Arduino Mega board, right arm is controlled by Arduino Uno board.

  Team members:
  Sama Osman
  Juan Ochoa